Zen means keeping correct situation, correct relationship and correct function moment to moment. That is correct life.

 Zen is keeping this “don’t know” mind always and everywhere.

 When we return to don’t know, our thinking and emotions are cut off and we can see clearly our correct situation, our correct relationship and then act accordingly for the benefit of ourselves and others.
-In the Kwan Um School of Zen, we call that Great Love, Great Compassion and the Great Bodhisattva Way.
+We call that Great Love, Great Compassion and the Great Bodhisattva Way.

 Student: What kind of Buddhism do you teach?